ARMmbed/mbed-os-example-ble/BLE_GattClient/README.md

 # BLE Gatt Client example

-This application demonstrate detailed uses of the GattClient APIs.
+This application demonstrates detailed uses of the GattClient APIs.

-When the application is started it advertise itself to its environment with the device name `GattClient`.
-Once you connected the device with your mobile phone, the application starts a discovery of the GATT server exposed by your mobile phone.
+When the application is started it advertises itself to its environment with the device name `GattClient`.
+Once you have connected to the device with your mobile phone, the application starts a discovery of the GATT server exposed by your mobile phone.

 After the discovery, this application reads the value of the characteristics discovered and subscribes to the characteristics emitting notifications or indications.

-The device print the value of any indication or notification received from the mobile phone.
+The device prints the value of any indication or notification received from the mobile phone.

 # Running the application

 ## Requirements

-You may us a generic BLE scanners:
+You may use a generic BLE scanners:

 - [nRF Master Control Panel](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) for Android.